kuzzleio/kuzzle/lib/api/core/models/README.md

 This class allow to create an object that represent information about room that we have to send to the user (room id)

 ## responseObject.js
-This class allow to create an object that represent information about object send to the clien (responsze from WriteEngine, action, controller, collection, ...)
+This class allow to create an object that represent information about object send to the client (responsze from WriteEngine, action, controller, collection, ...)